18F/handbook/performance-management/supervisor-resources.md

 ### Verifying your direct reports

-In preparation for the FY20 End-of-Year Employee Performance Review Cycle, please conduct an audit of your Direct Reports in HR Links by following the instructions in the [FY20 Direct Report Audit Survey](https://forms.gle/oLtit3o2MLsSUonx5).
+In preparation for an upcoming Employee Performance Review cycle, please conduct an audit of your Direct Reports in HR Links by following the instructions in the [Direct Report Audit Survey](https://forms.gle/oLtit3o2MLsSUonx5).

-All supervisors should complete the FY20 audit by COB September 25th, so please fill out the above survey if you have not yet.

 ### 1 on 1 performance conversation